Two suspender-and-overall yokels watch a hunter get it on with his paramour in the woods.

-The rustic coitus though is interrupted when one of the dim-bulb interlopers falls into a creek after trying to sneak a closer look.
+The rustic coitus is interrupted when one of the dim-bulb interlopers falls into a creek trying to sneak a closer look.

-We’re suddenly in the midst of a heated college classroom debate on the morality of taking a human being’s wife, then a ballet tryout to the strains of Beethoven’s Fur Elise.
-In Baker County, U.S.A., the low to highbrow transition to “ivory tower shit,” as one coed puts it, is as jarring as an “eh” casually dropped in the middle of Tennessee by an ostensible American.
+Surprisingly, to the other end of the intelligence spectrum, college, where we are suddenly in the midst of a heated classroom debate on the morality of taking a human being’s wife.
+Then we’re whisked to a ballet tryout to the strains of Beethoven’s Fur Elise.
+In Baker County, U.S.A., the low to highbrow transitions will cause whiplash.

-That’s how we’re introduced to the usual assortment of college student stereotypes planning a weekend getaway to the woods via, of all things, an access road, which is all but a guarantee there’ll be three quarters of ‘em who won’t be making it to class the following semester.
+From there, we’re introduced to the usual college road-trip.
+It’s the usual assortment of college student stereotypes planning a weekend getaway to the woods via, of all things, an access road, which is all but a guarantee there’ll be three quarters of ‘em who won’t be making it to class the following semester.

-Henry Silva (The Manchurian Candidate and Alligator) is menacing as the inbred hillbilly Tennessee backwoodsman.
+Henry Silva (The Manchurian Candidate and Alligator) is menacing as the inbred hillbilly backwoodsman.

 If you’re a fan of Canuxploitation, do yourself a favor and double bill Search & Destroy and Death Weekend.